mohitx404/ml-projects/README.md

 # ml-projects
-Machine Learning projects related to NLP and ML Algorithms like random forest , logistic regression
+Machine Learning projects related to NLP and ML Algorithms